wickhill/jump-to-conclusions-app/README.md

    npm i bcrypt
    ```

-4. Enter your Mongo Connection String into an `.env` file you create in your backend root directory.
-You can find these Client parameters by going to:
+3. Enter your Mongo Connection String into an `.env` file you create in your backend root directory.
+You can find these Client parameters by doing the following:
 * []() Visit [MongoDB Atlas](https://cloud.mongodb.com) and log in --->
 * []() Select your project from the dashboard, connect to your own Cluster --->
 * []() Click the "Connect" button and select "Connect Your Application." --->